jcasabona/Sidebar-Shortcode/README.md

 ## Setup

-1. Copy the code from the files into your WordPress theme or plug-in.
+1. ~~Copy the code from the files into your WordPress theme or plug-in.~~ This is now a plugin!
+Just added to your plugins directory and install!
 2. That's it!

 ## Useage